Jumpscale/g8cockpit/docs/jscockpit/getting_started.md

 ## Getting Started

 This example will guide you through all the steps required to deploy a blueprint using the **Cockpit Portal**.
-The goal of this exercise will be to create a new VDC on a G8 node.
+The goal of this exercise will be to create a new virtual datacenter (VDC) on a G8 node.

+This will happen in 6 steps:
+- Step 1: Create a new AYS repository
+- Step 2: Create a blueprint
+- Step 3: Execute the blueprint
+- Step 4: Make sure the service instance are created
+- Step 5: Simulate installation
+- Step 6: Installing the services

-### Creation of the AYS Repository
+### Step 1: Creation of the AYS repository

 Before you can execute a blueprint you need to create an AYS repository.
 This repository will contain your blueprints and the service instances once the blueprint got executed.